hsemple/GISProgramming/_pages/intro_mapwingis.md

 16. Click on each button and the properties dialog associated with the button will appear to the right.
 Name your buttons: “btnAddShapefile", "btnZoomIn," "btnZoomOut," “btnPan,” and “btnFullExtent”.

 17. Now add an image to each button.
 Look on the internet for free icons for the different controls and save the images to a folder.
 For each button on the toolstrip, click on the button, then in the properties window, select Image.
-Click on “Systems.Drawing.Bitmap”.
+Click on "Systems.Drawing.Bitmap".
 Follow the prompt and import the appropriate image for each button.

     ![image](https://user-images.githubusercontent.com/8826424/82835859-426c5b00-9e93-11ea-9536-124d16ef2907.png)